 There is also a part in which Tito says that in a flashback he "stepped on a piece of lava so hot" he lost a hopscotch championship to his cousin.
 How on earth was he still walking if he stepped on a piece of lava?!

 Disabled Means Helpless: In one episode, Reggie meets a snowboarder who has a metal leg.
-Feeling sorry for her, both Reggie and her dad decide to let her win.
-However, the snowboarder calls out Reggie on the way she treated her and wanted to be treated normally.
-Reggie does so by being serious and beating the snowboarder in a race which earns the latter's respect but freaks out her dad (thinking Reggie was being mean to her by winning.).
+Feeling sorry for her, both Reggie decides to let her win.
+However, she gets a What the Hell, Hero? from her dad and friends, and the snowboarder calls out Reggie on the way she treated her and wanted to be treated normally.
+Reggie does so by being serious and beating the snowboarder in a race which earns the latter's respect.

 Possibly even worse than just feeling sorry for the girl, Reggie admits that she thought a disabled snowboarder winning a race would make a cool story for her magazine.